 Nobody has been more successful in the 24 Hours of Le Mans than Porsche.
-In June, it added its 19th victory to a long list of accomplishments at what may be the biggest race on any calendar, triumphing over Toyota for a third consecutive year.
+Last month, it added its 19th victory to a long list of accomplishments at what may be the biggest race on any calendar, triumphing over Toyota for a third consecutive year.
 That may seem like enough to keep them going in the World Endurance Championship for years to come, but some speculation says that the marque could be dropping its LMP1 program in favor of Formula E. According to a report from Motorsport, decision could be made as soon as the end of this month.

 After seeing Porsche officials at several Formula E events in Berlin and Monaco, several reports noted that it could be a sign of the team's future in motorsport.
 When asked what direction Porsche may take, LMP1 team principal Andreas Seidl said: "We will make the decision before the end of July."